8base/old-documentation/8base-console/platform-tools/data-builder.md

 Custom tables are the tables created in any workspace by the administrator.
 They are fully customizable and managed by the administrator.

 ##### System Tables
-System tables - like *Users* - are tables that come delivered with a workspace.
+System tables—like *Users*—are tables that come delivered with a workspace.
 They are fully extensible, meaning that new fields and relations can be added to them.
 However, they can neither be deleted, renamed, nor their existing fields changes.

 ##### View Tables
 View Tables are virtual tables that aggregate fields from several or more tables into a single *view*.
 Under the hood, they are based on the result-set of an SQL statement.
 In a workspace, they can be created using the `viewCreate` GraphQL mutation in the API Explorer.